 If there is a bargain purchase option at the end of the lease, (equipment may be purchased for $1 at the end of the lease term), describe it.
 This information is very important in determining the correct accounting treatment for that particular asset.

 The department that will use and/or is responsible for the equipment.

 The contact person and contact information of the individual who is responsible for the equipment and who can be contacted for questions.

-If maintenance is not covered under the terms of the lease and that maintenance is required by terms of the contract, the PO for maintenance would use the same core requisition number as the lease PO but prefaced with TP.
+If maintenance is not covered under the terms of the lease and that maintenance is required by terms of the contract, the PO for maintenance would use a different requisition number for maintenance from the PO but prefaced with TP.
 In the example above, a separate maintenance PO would be TPB1234.
 Annual renewal POs for maintenance would follow the same numbering process as above.
 Following this numbering scheme helps link multiple year POs so both the vendor and college can trace multi-year payments.
-If there is a charge for additional usage over the allowed amount the invoice would be paid as a direct payment using the same core requisition number prefaced by “DP”.
+If there is a charge for additional usage over the allowed amount the invoice would be paid by increasing the amount of the maintenance TP or under a separate requisitoin number and PO.